Top Tech Females Creating Inclusive and Diverse Workplaces

 Women like Maria Martinez and Tracy Keogh hold a place of honor in the tech industry for their tireless efforts promoting diversity and creating an inclusive environment for women in the workplace.
 Martinez, who is President of Sales and Customers Success at Salesforce, and Keogh, Chief Human Resources Officer for Hewlett-Packard, are among ten women recognized this year by Tech Diversity Magazine for promoting a legacy of diversity and inclusion within the industry.

 “Women in the technology industry face unique challenges, so highly successful female leaders inspire young women to face such hurdles with confidence and pursue their dreams in the industry.
-These women drive change, innovate, and inspire others to success while contributing to business growth,” Dennis Kennedy, Founder and CEO of the National Diversity Council, says.
+These women drive change, innovate, and inspire others to success while contributing to business growth,” Dennis Kennedy, Founder and CEO of Tech Diversity Magazine, says.

 Martinez is a distinct example, stating, “I feel like it’s my responsibility to highlight possibility for women of all ages.
 I have a daughter and a vested interest in paving the way for her—and for her generation—so that she has access to even more opportunity.
 I hope that my involvement in these efforts may inspire other women to pursue their passions, to take risks, or to mentor someone else.”